-School is rarely canceled.
 If school is canceled due to bad weather, the announcement will be made over the radio (103.7 and 92.9) and on television channels 3 & 9.
 The channel 9 website is www.wmur.com.
 You will also be notified using our "One Call" messaging system with details pertaining to cancellations, early dismissals and other school news.
-The messaging system will call all staff and students and leave a recorded message.